MetalOath/BCML-macOS-App/README.md

 Note that on Linux, you can simply run `bootstrap.sh` to perform these steps automatically unless you would like more control.

-## BCML macOS Launcher
+## BCML macOS Integrated Application

-The BCML-macOS-Launcher is a simple, lightweight wrapper application that allows users to launch BCML directly from their Applications folder or Dock, without needing to use Terminal commands.
-This project streamlines the user experience for macOS users by:
+The project has been restructured to make the macOS launcher the central component with BCML fully integrated into it.
+This creates a standalone macOS application that provides a complete BCML experience without requiring separate installation steps.
+The integrated approach offers:

-- Providing a native macOS application experience
+- A native macOS application experience with no Terminal knowledge required
-- Setting required environment variables automatically (including `QTWEBENGINE_DISABLE_SANDBOX=1`)
-- Ensuring a smooth integration with macOS
+- One-click installation via DMG file
+- All required dependencies bundled within the application
+- Automatic environment configuration for optimal performance
+- Seamless updates through application replacement
-- Offering a visually appealing icon in your Dock and Applications folder
+- Visually appealing icon in your Dock and Applications folder

-### Installation of macOS Launcher
+### Installation of BCML macOS App

 #### Method 1: Download and Install the Pre-built App